Safety Stock Calculator & Formula

 Step 4: Organisation is your friend

-You might be approaching this Self Assessment tax return after maintaining careful financial records throughout the year and being aware of what's coming in and what's going out, keeping anxiety to a minimum.
+You might be reading this Self Assessment tax return guide after maintaining careful financial records throughout the year and being aware of what's coming in and what's going out, keeping anxiety to a minimum.
 Rather than taking your first look at these records just before the end of January, you might have dedicated a time at the end of each month to review your income for that month and your spending.

 If this sounds like you, well done.
 You’re in the top percentile for financial- organisational skills.